atlassian/data-center-helm-charts/src/main/logging/README.md

    elasticsearch:
      hostname: elasticsearch-master
 ```

-Now fluentd tries to parse and send the data to Elasticsearch but as it is not installed yet then data get lost.
-At this point we have log data in installed Elasticsearch and at this point we should install kibana to complete EFK stack deployment:
+Fluentd tries to parse and send the data to Elasticsearch, but since it's not installed yet the data is lost.
+At this point you have logged data in the installed Elasticsearch, and you should install Kibana to complete the EFK stack deployment:

 ```shell script
 $ helm install kibana elastic/kibana